tomas-fryza/vhdl-labs/lab3-segment/README.md

 ## Part 3: Top level VHDL code

 Utilize the top-level design `top_level.vhd` to instantiate a `bin2seg` component and implement the seven-segment display decoder on the Nexys A7 board.
 Input for the decoder is obtained from four slide switches, and the output is directed to a single 7-segment display.
-LEDs display the input combinations, and a push-button serve as the reset signal.
+LEDs display the input combinations, and a push-button serves as the reset signal.

 1. Create a new VHDL design source `top_level` in your project.
 2. Define I/O ports as follows.